 The Republic of Bashkortostan is located in a well-populated and developed part of the country.
 Major railway lines, pipeline routes, and highways pass through its territory, connecting the European part of the Russian Federation with the Urals and Siberia.
 The republic has direct railway connections to western Kazakhstan, the lower reaches of the Volga, the Northern Caucasus, Uzbekistan, and Turkmenistan.
-The Belaya River is part of the Unified Deepwater Transport System of European Russia, which provides the Republic of Bashkortostan with access to ports on the Caspian, Baltic, and Black seas and the Sea of Azov.
-The republic is a constituent part of the Ural economic region; it is second only to the Central region of the Russian Federation in scale of industrial development and adjoins the highly developed Volga and West Siberian economic regions.
+The Belaya River is part of the Unified Deepwater Transport System of the European part of Russia, which provides the Republic of Bashkortostan with access to ports on the Caspian, Baltic and Black seas, and the Sea of Azov.
+The republic is a constituent part of the Ural economic region.
+It is second only to the Central region of the Russian Federation in a scale of industrial development and adjoins the highly developed Volga and West Siberian economic regions.

-From the second half of the 16th century to the beginning of the 19th century, the Bashkirs inhabited a territory from the left bank of the Volga in the southwest to the upper reaches of the Tobol in the east, and from the Sylva River in the north, including the entire left bank of the Volga, to the middle Yaik in the south.
-That is, they lived in the Central and Southern Urals and areas adjoining the Urals, including the Volga River valley and the Transural region.
+From the second half of the 16th century to the beginning of the 19th century the Bashkirs inhabited a territory from the left bank of the Volga in the southwest to the upper reaches of the Tobol in the east, and from the Sylva River in the north, including the entire left bank of the Volga, to the middle Yaik in the south.
+They lived in the Central and Southern Urals and areas adjoining the Urals, including the Volga River valley and the Transural region.

 On November 15, 1917, the Bashkir regional soviet (council) elected by the 1st All-Bashkirian Congress in July 1917, declared the Bashkirian territories of Orenburg, Ufa, Perm, and Samara provinces an autonomous part of the Russian Republic.
 On May 19, 1920, the All-Russian Central Executive Committee and the Council of People’s Commissars of the RSFSR passed the decree “On the State Structure of the Autonomous Soviet Bashkir Republic.”
 In 1922, Ufa, Birsk, and Belebei districts of the Ufa Region and mainly Bashkir rural districts of Zlatoustovsky District of the abolished Ufa Province became part of the Autonomous Soviet Bashkir Republic (Great Bashkiria (Bolshaya Bashkiria)).
 On October 11, 1990, the Supreme Soviet of the republic proclaimed the Declaration of State Sovereignty confirming the status of the republic as a democratic constitutional state; and in February 1992, the republic was named the Republic of Bashkortostan.
 On March 31, 1992, a Federative Agreement on the division of powers and areas of jurisdiction between government bodies of the Russian Federation and the sovereign republics within it and an Addendum to it from the Republic of Bashkortostan was signed, establishing the contractual nature of relations between the Republic of Bashkortostan and the Russian Federation.
 On August 3, 1994, the Russian Federation and the Republic of Bashkortostan signed an Agreement entitled “On the Division of Areas of Jurisdiction and Mutual Delegation of Authority between Government Bodies of the Russian Federation and Government Bodies of the Republic of Bashkortostan.”

-The Bashkirs are a part of the huge Turkic world settled on the territory from the Baltic and Black seas in the west up to the Ohotsky sea and the Pacific Ocean in the east, from Caucasian up to Himalaya and Gindohushsky mountains in the south.
-The ethnic history of the Bashkirs and all the Turks totals thousand of years.
-They were in a structure of ancient Turkic military-political unions and were in difficult ethnocultural communication with many peoples, that predetermined mainly features of their material and spiritual culture.
+The Bashkirs are a part of the huge Turkic world settled on the territory from the Baltic and Black seas in the west up to the Ohotsky sea and the Pacific Ocean in the east, from Caucasian up to the Himalayas and Gindohushsky mountains in the south.
+The ethnic history of the Bashkirs and all the Turks totals thousands of years.
+They were in a structure of ancient Turkic military-political unions.
+They also were in difficult ethnocultural communication with many peoples, which predetermined mainly features of their material and spiritual culture.
 The subsequent formation of the Bashkir culture passed in conditions of their interaction with the Slavic and Ugro-Finnish worlds.

 The Bashkirs are not numerous people.
-Not once they were subjected to the hardest trials, not once they were on the verge of extinction.
-Not without reason the outstanding Russian writer, democrat Gleb Uspensky wrote with pain: ” The Bashkirs will be gone!
+Not once were they subjected to the hardest trials, but not once were they on the verge of extinction.
+An outstanding Russian writer, democrat Gleb Uspensky wrote with pain: ” The Bashkirs will be gone!
 Will be gone!
 The most of the Bashkirs will be gone! ” (Uspensky G.I. from Orenburgs up to Ufa.
 Ufa, 1982).
-Hundred years since that time have passed.
-However, The Bashkirs have not gone: nature has given him high vital potential.
-Moreover, he has introduced the appreciable contribution to world civilization, samples of his art creativity convince that.
+However, the Bashkirs have not gone: nature has given him high vital potential.
+Moreover, he has introduced the appreciable contribution to world civilization, and samples of his art creativity convince that.